tpavlek/tpavlek-me/source/_posts/2013-09-14-system76-galago-ultrapro-review.md

 This machine is badly designed and badly supported.
 It's absolutely disgusting that they chose this Clevo chasis for the machine, when it's obviously so badly designed and so unusable, especially under Linux.
 The only reasoning I can see for them using this is greedily wanting to boast about being the "industry first" to have Iris Pro in a machine.
 If that's the case, then I'm even more disgusted with System76 as a company.
 I got penalized for being an early adopter of this machine.
 Please learn from my mistakes and stay far, far away.

-**EDIT: **(Sept 23rd) - my refund was processed.
+**EDIT (Sept 23rd)**: - my refund was processed.
 Apparently 25.25 in import duties were deducted.
 I'm not sure if I want to bother trying to reclaim those - getting taxes back from a foreign country seems like a lot of work, and 25$ isn't very many billable hours.